 If you are short of purchasing an already wireless Bluetooth speaker system, there are a few simple steps to transform wired speakers to wireless technology.
 There is a way of adding a Bluetooth adapter or Bluetooth receiver to your home theater wired speakers.

 With this method, you can pair your devices, send audio from your phone to a device and enjoy the stereo sound you like.
 A Bluetooth receiver is convenient because it links up to your home Wi-Fi network.

 You may also have to purchase an external amplifier in that case, unless you have an internal built-in amplifier.
-Both a Bluetooth receiver or an amplifier can help you convert wired speakers into wireless.
-A few other ways to turn wired speakers into a fully wireless unit is with a wireless speaker conversion kit (also known as ‘wireless speaker kits’), use Chromecast or Echo devices, and use speakers with audio wireless systems.
+Both a Bluetooth receiver or an amplifier can help you make wired speakers wireless.
+A few other ways to convert wired speakers into a fully wireless unit is with a wireless speaker conversion kit (also known as ‘wireless speaker kits’), use Chromecast or Echo devices, and use speakers with audio wireless systems.

-Below, our expert audio team breaks down different ways for making speaker wireless.
+Below, our expert audio team breaks down different ways of making wired speakers wireless.